 The Mad Men days are over.
 Today, it’s not just New York Madison Avenue agencies dominating the advertising world anymore—there are thousands out there.
 From two-person boutique agencies to mega-agencies with offices scattered around the globe with a gamut of core strengths, the options can be overwhelming.
 With so much saturation, how do you pick the best advertising agency fit for you?

 Many businesses rely on in-house abilities for marketing and advertising.
 But as they grow, partnering with an advertising agency often becomes a necessary move in the process.
-Outsourced marketing definitely has its advantages.
+Outsourced marketing has its advantages.
 Agency professionals live and breathe advertising, and applying their expertise to marketing initiatives can bolster authority for a brand.
-Additionally, agency partners see a business from all perspectives, and is a valuable trait for crafting fresh brand messages.
+Additionally, agency partners see business from all perspectives and is a valuable trait for crafting fresh brand messages.

 Here are the things to consider when selecting an agency:

 You must have an idea of what you want to accomplish with your advertising efforts.
 Are you launching something new?
 Do you need to reach a quantifiable goal?
 The world of marketing is vast, and hiring a broadcast production service or a publication may not be the best choice if you are hoping for seamless brand intent.
 Know the best ROI will stem from those who excel at brand strategy and execution, and not selling ad space.

 2. Choose an advertising agency with a focus.

 Agencies who spend a bulk of their day targeting specific audience types will already be acclimated with the needs and concerns associated with them, whether it’s B2B or B2C.
 Simply put, daily know-how reaches marketing goals faster.
 Also, keep an eye out for those specializing within industries.
 They can assist with a USP and distinguish you from the competitive landscape because of their familiarity.